Aleksey-Kostov/My-demo-projects/README.md

 # My-demo-projects
-This is my first demo project whit Django.
+This is my first demo project with
+Django.